 Bruce thinks to himself, great here comes the Amway pitch.
 I knew they were being TOO friendly.

-John: Sally and I are members of First Evangelical Church.
+John: Sally and I are members of First True Evangelical Church down on the corner of Truth and Infallibility.
 We have attended First Evangelical ever since we were little children.
-We think it is the best church in town.
+We think it is absolutely the best church in town.
 Our pastor, Bro.
 Certainty is so winsome, everyone LOVES him!
-We were wondering…next Sunday is Friendship Sunday…and since you guys are our new-found friends we thought that you might be interested in visiting our church next Sunday.
+We were wondering . . . next Sunday is Friendship Sunday . . . and since you guys are our new-found friends, we thought that you might be interested in visiting our church next Sunday.

 Bruce thinks to himself, Fucking awesome.
 Our “friendly” neighbors are Bible thumpers.